Hoyasumii/bee-movie/README.md

 We're not dating.

-You're flying outside The Hive, talki
+You're flying outside The Hive, talkin